dgroomes/mongodb-playground/incremental/README.md

-  cost amortized, the execution times should better reflect the nature of the data access and data update process instead of illustrating stuff that is not germane to this experiment; rather, uninteresting stuff like NodeJS start up time and MongoDB query parsing etc. Note: the actual perf script part should be a simple timed test like: 1) start a Node program and initialize the database 2) load slice #1 of the data 3) Compute the averages (either incrementally or non-incrementally depending on what is being tests) and then 4) repeat steps #2 and #3 until all slices are loaded
+  cost amortized, the execution times should better reflect the nature of the data access and data update process instead of illustrating stuff that is not germane to this experiment; rather, uninteresting stuff like NodeJS start up time and MongoDB query parsing etc. Note: the actual perf script part should be a simple timed test like: 1) start a Node program and initialize the database 2) load split #1 of the data 3) Compute the averages (either incrementally or non-incrementally depending on what is being tests) and then 4) repeat steps #2 and #3 until all splits are loaded
   5) print timing results.
 * DONE De-couple the "incremental average" script (`zips-averages-incremental.js`) from the "bare average" script (`zips-averages.js`).
   The "bare average" script only exists to create a performance baseline of "how long does it take to compute an average